otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-authentication-and-jwt/02-authentication-and-jwt.md

 ### controllers/v1/institution.js

-In the `controllers` directory, create a new directory called `v1`.
-In the `routes/v1` directory, move the `institution.js` file into it.
 In the `institution.js` file, update the `createInstitution` function to include the authenticated user's id.
 The `createInstitution` function should look like this:

 ```js
 // ...